tahczeban/Credit_Risk_Analysis/README.md

 ***OVERVIEW:***
 The purpose of this challenge was to assist Jill assess credit card risk with various algorithms in machine learning, in order to determine which one is the most appropriate.
-This was completed by preprocessing and preparing the data, performing statistical measures and ML on a dataset obtained LendingClub entailing the following steps:
+This was completed by preprocessing and preparing the data, performing statistical measures and ML on a dataset obtained by LendingClub and entailed the following steps:

 1. load data to Jupyter Notebook
 2. train and test data with imbalanced-learn and scikit-learn